Achievable logoAchievable logo

 • Downstream effects: Indirectly opens G protein-coupled inwardly-rectifying potassium channels (GIRKs), increasing K+ entry into the cell and causing hyperpolarization

-Eventually, the enzyme phosphodiesterase (PDE) converts cAMP to AMP, hence terminating the effects of increased cAMP.
-Methylxanthines like theophylline and caffeine are PDE inhibitors which cause a sustained increase in intracellular cAMP levels.
+Eventually, the enzyme phosphodiesterase (PDE) converts cAMP to AMP, which terminates the effects of increased cAMP.
+Methylxanthines such as theophylline and caffeine inhibit PDE, causing a sustained increase in intracellular cAMP levels.

 Effects of PTEN gene mutations